-An immediate change of circumstance and her deepest painful thoughts were on Debbie’s mind right now.
+An immediate change of circumstance and her deepest painful thoughts were on Jill’s mind right now.
 Coming to the point of wiping herself out and waking to the sticky stink that was her piss, only made her feel worse.
 “How of much of Jill was Debbie ?
-How the fuck do I write something that isn’t telling a “hoped for reader” all about me ?” … thought Jill.
+How the fuck do I write something that isn’t telling an all about me ? … thought Jill.

 No such open and frank sharing of personal thoughts in Jill’s world, she had no friends, only work colleagues and some very causal social chatting people she bumped into from time to time.
 Some folks she bumped into in a sexual way but there wasn’t any talking when the clothes came off.
 She came – he came and then they both went, their silent ways.